sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

 not at that site without having to configure individual location filters.

-There are a number of "special" location filters, which correspond to animals outside the shelter with particular movements that you may wish to let your users see:
+There are a number of "special" location filters, which correspond to animals outside the shelter that you may wish to let your users see.

-* Adopted Animals: Allows the user to see previously adopted animals

-* Fostered Animals: Allows the user to see animals currently on foster

-* Retailer Animals: Allows the user to see animals currently with retailers

-* My Fosters: Allows the user to see animals that are fostered to the person record linked to their user account.
+They all appear at the bottom of the list and allow you to choose from animals who have a particular exit movement type, those who are marked non-shelter, those who the active user is fostering right now and deceased animals.

 Two-Factor Authentication (2FA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^